-- If you have had liver problems after getting an anesthetic.
+- If your child has had liver problems after getting an anesthetic.

 - Use with care in children.
 Talk with the doctor.